-TECHNOSAUR was a computer game development project that started at Jim’s Restaurant late one night, when four game designers got together to bitch about work over a cheap (and greasy) dinner.
-Amid ancient, hacking waitresses, soggy blueberry pancakes, and teenage vamps out way past their bedtimes, the idea of a conflict between the most elite military forces of the modern world and a culture of cybernetic, almost alien humans from Earth’s own future began to take form.
+TECHNOSAUR was a PC game development project that started at Jim’s Restaurant late one night, when four game designers got together to grouse about work over a cheap (and greasy) dinner.
+Amid ancient, hacking waitresses, soggy blueberry pancakes, and teenage vamps out past their bedtimes, the idea of a conflict between the most elite military forces of the modern world and a culture of cybernetic, almost alien humans from Earth’s own future began to take form.
 Real-time strategy from an overhead vantage, set in a simulated natural environment where rain would fall at random intervals, day would fade to night, fires would spread through fields and forests, and packs of cybernetically augmented velociraptors would shred anything standing in their way…it all sounded like fun.
 Exciting ideas made even better by an air of subversion.

 Over the next 12 months, the project advanced and the team grew.
 However, things at the parent company “didn’t work out as planned” and the project was eventually cancelled.
 Click here to go to the image gallery and see what could have been.